thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - [Improvement] Change dialog window to provide more information about the frame range being edited - min, max, average and total frame duration
+- [Improvement] Add shortcuts to speed up/slow down frames from the Frame context menu